sebivenlo/gitsubmodules/README.md

 # gitsubmodules
-Information about the usage of Submodules
+Information about the usage of Submodules for the CMOD2 Course